liferay/liferay-docs/devGuide/en/chapters/07-workflow.markdown

 indicating "Yes" to continue fixing the ticket issue or "No" to transition to the workflow's end state.

-Add the following to the script's imports to finsih things up:
+Add the following to the script's imports to finish things up:

 	import com.liferay.portlet.dynamicdatamapping.storage.Field;